The new year marks the hijra of the first Muslim community.

 Asma’, the daughter of Abu Bakr, was among the companions whose journey to Medina was fraught with danger.

-Bringing the Prophet (PBUH) and her father supplies in the cave was dangerous business for Asma’.
+Bringing the Prophet (PBUH) and her father’s supplies into the cave was dangerous business for Asma’.

 Abu Jahl, a leader among those who wished to murder the Prophet (PBUH), began to suspect that Asma’ was an accomplice in hiding the Prophet.

-Once Asma’ finally reached Medina, she gave birth to the first newborn from the Muslim community in Medina.
+Once Asma’ finally reached Madinah, she gave birth to the first newborn from the Muslim community there.

 Umm Salama (RA)

-After returning from Abyssinia to her home in Makkah, and seeing that things had not improved as immigrants to Abyssinia had thought, she and her family set out yet again to leave behind everything and migrate to Medina.
+After returning from Abyssinia to her home in Makkah and seeing that things had not improved as much as immigrants to Abyssinia had thought, she and her family set out yet again to leave behind everything and migrate to Madinah.

 After days of deeply mourning the incident, her family took pity on her and returned her son to her care.

-Wanting to reunite her entire family in a new land- a land of hope, away from the oppression of Mecca, she was determined to make the dangerous trek to Medina- alone.
+Wanting to reunite her entire family in a new land—a land of hope—away from the oppression of Mecca, she was determined to make the dangerous trek to Madinah alone.

 Travelling through the desert in her day and age took time and was extremely dangerous.